Technology

 Model Context Protocol (MCP) Anthropic

 Interoperability standard enabling AI agents to share context, information, and data across models and tools.
-How agents understand your business.
+The foundation WebMCP extends into the browser.

 Our position: 50+ custom MCP tools shipped.
 Production infrastructure running today.